milesmitchell/imc-prosperity3/README.md

 - Counterparty behavior tracking (e.g. Olivia informed trader detection)
 - Discretionary-inspired sunlight index trading

+###My optimisation notebook:
-**The optimisation notebook:** We also developed a separate parameter optimisation notebook to better understand how our Bollinger-style Z-Score Threshold strategy performed under different configurations.
+I also developed a separate intuitively customisable parameter optimisation notebook to better understand how our Bollinger-style Z-Score Threshold strategy performed under different parameter configurations, and to visualise trends as a polynomial surface in the hyperparameter space.

-This notebook:
+Notably, this notebook:

-Uses Bayesian Optimisation with Optuna to tune the rolling window length, z-threshold, and max volume per tick.
+1, Uses Bayesian Optimisation with Optuna to tune the rolling window length, z-threshold, and max volume per tick.

-Evaluates performance using either mean/median Sharpe ratio or cumulative return across multiple trading days.
+2, Evaluates performance using either mean/median Sharpe ratio or cumulative return across multiple trading days.

-Visualises the optimisation surface in 3D from multiple angles, and fits a polynomial regression surface to analyse parameter momentum effects.
+3, Visualises the optimisation surface in 3D from multiple angles, and fits a polynomial regression surface to analyse parameter momentum effects.

-Shows how performance varies with hyperparameters rather than attempting to generalise — prioritising exploration over prediction.
+4, Shows how performance varies with hyperparameters rather than attempting to generalise — prioritising exploration over prediction.

 ## Final Round Strategy Highlights